Who Wrote the Book of Psalms?

-Before discussing various perspectives surrounding who precisely authored the book of Psalms, let us first offer a brief overview of this Old Testament wisdom book.
-At its core, the whole book of Psalms consists of creative poems and prayers intended to glorify and praise God.
+Before discussing various perspectives surrounding who precisely authored the Book of Psalms, let us first offer a brief overview of this Old Testament Wisdom book.
+At its core, the Book of Psalms consists of creative poems and prayers intended to glorify and praise God.
 Exploring the highs and lows of a life of faith, the Psalms guide us in what it means to live a full life.
-To learn more about the book of Psalms, take a look at our article, “What Is The Book of Psalms About?”
+To learn more about the Book of Psalms, take a look at our article, “What Is The Book of Psalms About?”

 Types of Psalms